Welcome to our Application Guide and Frequently Asked Questions

 You will be asked to detail your Firm Offer and Insurance Offer from UCAS.

-- An Insurance acceptance offer is your back up choice, if you don’t meet the criteria for your firm offer.
+• An Insurance UCAS acceptance offer is your back up choice, if you don’t meet the criteria for your firm offer.
 If your Insurance acceptance is not a UKESF partner university, please select ‘other university’ on the form.
-If you accept your Insurance offer, this will need to be a UKESF partner university for you to still be eligible for the Award.

 Can I apply for this Award if my Firm UCAS Offer is not a UKESF partner university, but my Insurance Offer is?

 No, your Firm UCAS acceptance offer must be a UKESF partner university.
-Your Insurance Offer can be any university, but if you accept your Insurance offer after receiving your results, you will only remain eligible for the Award if this is a UKESF partner university.
+Your Insurance Offer can be any university.

 What does the Application Form include?